MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 If the format needs to be different for your output, you can change it for each field by using the Extract action’s Format and Edit rules.

-The Invoice model can return the following field values:
+All models (= prebuilt and Read models) can return the following form field values:

 Name Type Description Example Processed Value

-The complete extracted text without any formatting.
+The complete extracted text, including printed and handwritten text, and barcode values (if present), without any formatting.
 This can be useful if you want to extract any other values that the model was not able to find.

 You would typically map it to your “Full Text” field which you can then use as a source in your Extract rules.